nushell/rfcs/text/0004-type-deduction.md

 [summary]: #summary

 The purpose of this RFC is to explore how type deduction can be implemented for nushell.
-Type deduction is helpful for e.G. aliases with typed variables, (tab-)completion, ...
+Type deduction is helpful for e.G. aliases with typed variables, static analysis...

 # Motivation